 This credit, worth up to \$2,500, is available for the payment of tuition, enrollment fees and required course materials for the first four years of post-high school education for each eligible student in your family.
 The credit equals 100% of the first \$2,000 of qualifying expenses plus 25% of the next \$2,000.
 If the credit exceeds the amount of tax you owe, you can receive a refund of 40% of the remaining credit.
-There are income caps on eligibility for this credit: It is phased out for single taxpayers with modified AGI between \$80,000 and \$90,000 and for married couples with modified AGI between \$160,000 and \$180,000.
+There are income caps on eligibility for this credit: A taxpayer's MAGI must be \$80,000 or less (or \$160,000 or less for a married couple filing jointly) to receive the full AOTC.
+If the student is a dependent, the taxpayer may claim the AOTC when filing taxes.